 - ½ teaspoon garlic powder

 - 1 cup plus two tablespoons cold butter

-In a food processor, pulse flour, sea salt, and butter until it forms into beads.
+Start by making the quiche crust.
+In a food processor, pulse flour, sea salt, and butter until the mixture resembles a coarse sand.

-- While the dough chills, cook bacon in a pan or skillet until crisp.
-Set aside on paper towels to drain.
+Meanwhile, preheat oven to 350 degrees Farenheit.
+Cook bacon in a pan or skillet until crisp.
+Set aside on paper towels to drain and cool.
 Chop when cooled.
 (Other ingredients, such as onions and potato can also be prepped during this time.)
-Preheat oven to 350 degrees.

-- Place pan in oven and bake for one hour, or until egg is set and not runny.
+Place pan in oven and bake for one hour, or until egg is set and not runny.
+Should be slightly springy to touch but not overly jiggly.
 Let cool slightly before serving.